 So how do you keep your brain healthy, stay cognitively fit, and build your cognitive reserve?
 It's easier for some people than for others.
-And though genetics set the stage for your brain health, you can do something to improve your cognitive fitness.
+And though genetics set the stage for your brain health, you can do something to improve your brain health and cognitive fitness.

 First it is important to remember that you need a healthy body to have a healthy brain.
 Therefore, ensuring your brain health depends upon regularly seeing your doctor, following her or his recommendations, and managing any health conditions you have.

-The heart of our cognitive fitness program, however, involves lifestyle changes.
+The heart of our brain health and cognitive fitness program, however, involves lifestyle changes.
 Researchers at Harvard Medical School have identified six cornerstones to any effective brain health and cognitive fitness program.
 Though we refer to them as "steps," they should all be done together rather than sequentially:

 Step 1: Eat a plant-based diet